 If you are concerned about immediate safety, do not wait for a scheduled appointment.
 Boundaries are meant to prevent harm, but a crisis requires an immediate intervention.

-- Acute risk: If your teen is expressin or selr if there is an immediate threat of violence, call 911 or go to the nearest emergency room.
+- Acute risk: If your teen is expressing suicidal ideation or self-harm, or if there is an immediate threat of violence, call 911 or go to the nearest emergency room.

 - Crisis support: You can call, text, or chat 988 at any time to reach the Suicide & Crisis Lifeline.
 This is a free, confidential service available 24/7 for anyone in distress.